fankahou/Minishell/README.md

 TODO:
+- updated log, those are errors in tester, warning: most of them are things that we didnt implement or shits that I don't think it's neccesary to fix, we need to discuss.
 - Documentation
-- Signal handlings: dont ignore ctrl + \ before execve
+- Signal handlings: ignore ctrl + \ only before execve, in exeve you need it!
 - Signal handlings: minishell withn minishell > ignore all signals in parent while waitpid
 - Implement "-c" flag for minishell (ex: minishell -c "echo 123")
 - Norm and clean up main.c \ pipex_input.c \ signals1.c